generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * An applicant is able to complete an application for a ‘Stadspas’.

-  * The data of the form is submitted as an object of the type ‘productaanvraag’ in the objects api.
-As a response, the objects api puts a notification on the Open notification message bus.
+  * The data of the form is submitted as an object of the type ‘productaanvraag’ in the objects API.
+As a response, the objects API puts a notification on the Open notification message bus.

-  * GZAC has a subscription on these notifications and as a response, it will pull the ‘productaanvraag’ data from the objects api and create a case of the type ‘Aanvraag Stadspas’ with the help of Stadspas productaanvraag connector.
+  * GZAC has a subscription on these notifications and as a response, it will pull the ‘productaanvraag’ data from the objects API and create a case of the type ‘Aanvraag Stadspas’ with the help of Stadspas productaanvraag connector.

-  * GZAC deletes the ‘productaanvraag’ object from the objects api.
+  * GZAC deletes the ‘productaanvraag’ object from the objects API.

 * The service task ‘Vertalen ontvangen data naar document' of 'Stadspas: Afhandelen aanvraag’ process converts and saves the received productaanvraag data to the document.

-* The service task ‘Kopiëren op gegeven data naar beoordeling’ duplicates the application data to the ‘Beoordeling’ keys in document.
+* The service task ‘Kopiëren opgegeven data naar beoordeling’ duplicates the application data to the ‘Beoordeling’ keys in document.
 This enables the creation of a report at the end of the process, which compares data received from the applicant with data updated by the case handler.

 * The service task ‘Zet aanvraag ontvangen datum naar document’